St. Mary's International School: Opponents

-St. Mary's' main rival is Christian Academy in Japan.
+St. Mary's' main rival is the American School in Japan.
 Many athletic games have been played by the two schools, and both teams strive to beat each other.
-Other regional rivals include American School in Japan, Nile C. Kinnick High School, Yokota High School, The British School in Tokyo and Yokohama international school.
+Other regional rivals include Christian Academy in Japan, Nile C. Kinnick High School, Yokota High School, The British School in Tokyo and Yokohama International school.

 Fine Arts

 St. Mary's Fine Arts include: